 Search papers, labs, and topics across Lattice.

-HybridStitch accelerates text-to-image diffusion models by selectively applying a smaller, faster model to easier-to-render image regions while reserving a larger, more capable model for complex areas.
-This approach treats image generation as an editing process, using the small model for a coarse sketch and the large model for refinement.
-Experiments on Stable Diffusion 3 demonstrate a 1.83x speedup compared to other mixture-of-model techniques, without sacrificing generation quality.
+HybridStitch accelerates text-to-image diffusion models by selectively applying a smaller, faster model to easier-to-render image regions while reserving a larger, more capable model for complex areas within the same timestep.
+This approach treats image generation as an editing process, using the smaller model for a coarse sketch and the larger model for refinement.
+Experiments on Stable Diffusion 3 demonstrate a 1.83x speedup compared to existing mixture-of-model methods, without sacrificing generation quality.

-Achieve nearly 2x faster text-to-image diffusion by intelligently stitching together large and small models at both the pixel and timestep level.
+Achieve nearly 2x speedup in Stable Diffusion 3 by intelligently stitching together large and small diffusion models at both the pixel and timestep level.